emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Other / Known Issues
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.

+If your video is choppy or pausing, it may be due to another Android program.
+For example, certain popular Android FTP utilities appear to cause this issue.
+You may be better off using the Shield's native SMB service instead.

-With Shield Android TV software v3.2, refresh rate switching defaults to RGB.
+With Shield Experience v3.2, refresh rate switching defaults to RGB.
 It overrides the color space setting (YCbCr, RGB).
+This appears to be fixed in Shield Experience v5.0.1.

 Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.
+This appears to be fixed in Shield Experience v5.0.1.

 HDR modes will default to 10-bit Rec.
 2020 YCbCr 4:2:0 (provided the display has support).
-The Shield will switch to 4K 23.976 RGB and then back to YCbCr.